spicysomtam/k3s-aws-cluster/README.md

 ## Deploying multiple clusters via the prefix

-If you are going to do this, its worth using `terraform workspaces` for each prefix, so you can track the config for each cluster.
+If you are going to do this, its worth using `terraform workspaces` for each prefix, so you can track the state for each cluster.